xdmushui/partner-center-sdk/develop/partner-center-webhooks.md

 ```

 >[!NOTE]
->The Authorization header has a scheme of “Signature”.
+>The Authorization header has a scheme of "Signature".
 This is a base64 encoded signature of the content.

 ## <span id="AuthenticateCallback"></span><span id="authenticatecallback"></span><span id="AUTHENTICATECALLBACK"></span>How to authenticate the callback